Project-Sundial/Project-Sundial.github.io/case-study.md

 ![monitoring services components](/assets/images/2.10.svg){:class="resizable small centered"}

-The schedule is articulated in a cron-specific syntax, detailed further in the Limitations [LINK TO LIMIATIONS???] section.
+The schedule is articulated in a cron-specific syntax, detailed further in section 1.3 Limitations of Cron.
 The script denotes the specific executable to be run by cron at the scheduled intervals.

 #### 1.2.3 Crontab